lauragift21/conference-talks/clean-code.md

 ## What is _Clean Code?_

-^ What is even is clean code?
-There’s no one definition of clean code.
+^ Before even going into that!
+What exactly is clean code?
+There’s no one definition of it.

 ---